 In school libraries, window films are ideal for creating breakout spaces, study rooms, and conference rooms.
 Schools can use their own colors or use frosted glass to create privacy.
 UV blocking is ideal for reducing the amount of solar energy entering lecture halls, libraries, and even dormitories.

 Window films are often associated with private, commercial, and residential buildings.
-However, government agencies, municipalities, and public organizations can all use architectural window films in their buildings to enjoy the same benefits as any other organization.
+However, government agencies, municipalities, and public organizations can all use digital window films in their buildings to enjoy the same benefits as any other organization.

 For example, public libraries would greatly benefit from UV blocking window films.
 Such films would protect the library’s books from harmful UV rays while allowing natural light to transfer through the stacks.
 Government agencies can use window films to brand glass doors and window with their logo, create privacy, and enhance the space for their workers.

-Nothing is more iconic of contemporary building design than the modern high rise.
+Nothing is more iconic of contemporary architectural building designs than the modern high rise.
 While these urban giants have graced the skylines of our cities for decades, today’s towers are wonders of engineering that include the latest in technology and design.
 High rises may be home to hotels, offices, and residences, but they all have much to gain by installing practical and attractive window films.

 In large buildings, energy efficiency is a top concern, especially given the new green building initiative.
 Glass continues to be a popular medium in the construction of high rise buildings.
 The applications of UV blocking window films can help to alleviate the transfer of UV rays over such wide surface areas.